Contents: Examination ⇓ Replacement ⇓

 7. Disconnect the negative cable from the battery.

 Warning.
-If the audio system in your car is equipped with an anti-theft protection, make sure you know the unlock code before disconnecting the battery.
+If your vehicle's audio system is equipped with anti-theft protection, make sure you know the unlock code before disconnecting the battery.

-8. Disconnect all electrical connectors from the control unit (the block is located next to the battery or on the left upper support of the front suspension in the engine compartment).
+8. Disconnect all electrical connectors from the control unit (the unit is located next to the battery or on the left upper support of the front suspension in the engine compartment).

-9. Turn away nuts or bolts of fastening of the block and remove it from the car.
+9. Loosen the nuts or bolts securing the unit and remove it from the vehicle.

-10. Installation is carried out in the reverse order.
+10. Installation is carried out in reverse order.